Read Time: minutes

 Audience extension also allows advertisers to gather more information about the behaviors of audiences they’re interested in on certain websites – and without needing to actually serve ads to those websites, find similar publisher sources through which to serve their ads (although in some cases, ads may still be served to websites that use audience extension).

-An audience segment (as a technique, sometimes referred to as “user segmentation”), is a list of users which are grouped together based on a set of unifying characteristics that are shared between each of the individuals.
+An audience segment (as a technique, sometimes referred to as “user segmentation” – or as a noun, an “addressable audience”), is a list of users which are grouped together based on a set of unifying characteristics that are shared between each of the individuals.

 For example, a marketing department might segment all of the users that sign up for a company newsletter by labelling those user profiles as “newsletter opt-ins”, allowing them to easily distribute future newsletters to those users.